gigalixir/gigalixir-cli/docs/source/main.rst

 ..
 For an example task, see `gigalixir-getting-started's migrate task`_.

 The task is not run on the same node that your app is running in.
+Jobs are killed after 5 minutes.

-We start a separate container to run the job so if you need any applications started such as your :elixir:`Repo`, use :elixir:`Application.ensure_all_started/2`.
+If you're using the distillery, note that beacuse we start a separate container to run the job, if you need any applications started such as your :elixir:`Repo`, use :elixir:`Application.ensure_all_started/2`.
 Also, be sure to stop all applications when done, otherwise your job will never complete and just hang until it times out.
-Jobs are currently killed after 5 minutes.

 ..
 For more information about running migrations with Distillery, see `Distillery's Running Migrations`_.